Skip to main content

 What should you avoid after a stent?

-Below are common instructions for what to avoid after a stent.
+Below are the most common instructions for what to avoid after a stent.
 But each person is different.
 If these don’t line up with what you were told by your healthcare team, always check with them before making any changes.

 Activity

-If the stent was placed through your wrist:
+Here are some guidelines if the stent was placed through your wrist:

 • Avoid pushing, pulling, or lifting with that arm for the first several days.